 Tokyo In A Nutshell

 Contrary to popular belief, Tokyo isn’t just a city; it is a sprawling *metropolis that is home to more than 14 million residents.
 It is composed, specifically, of 23 special wards, 21 cities, a district, and 4 sub-prefectures – all clustered to form one of the only 27 *prefectures comprising Japan.
-It is interconnected by a massive and, in my opinion, most sophisticated and efficient train system in the world.
+It is interconnected by a massive and, in my opinion, the most sophisticated and efficient train system in the world.

-English isn’t widely spoken and majority of street signs are in Japanese characters (though signage in popular public places such as at train stations have English translations.)
+English isn’t widely spoken and the majority of street signs are in Japanese characters (though signage in popular public places such as at train stations have English translations.)

-A good full meal at a restaurant is priced at about 1200 yen (PHP 500+; USD 10+), while you can get food of equivalent quality at convenience stores at half that price.
+A good full meal at a restaurant is priced at about 1200 yen (PHP 500+; USD 10+), while you can get food of an equivalent quality at convenience stores at half that price.